tangshuang/.datamanager.js/readme.md

 ```
 {
+  host: '', // string, i.e. https://yourdomain.com/api, which will be connected with your given url in component
   expires: 10*1000, // 10ms cached
   debug: false, // console.log some internal information, now no use
 }
 ```

+Read more from following `setConfig` api.

 ### register(datasource)